euroargodev/argopy/docs/user-guide/fetching-argo-data/index.rst

             f.index

+        These fetcher properties call on the :meth:`DataFetcher.load` method, which in turn, calls either :meth:`DataFetcher.to_xarray` or :meth:`DataFetcher.to_index` if data structures are not already in memory.

-        Note that the :meth:`DataFetcher.to_xarray` and :meth:`DataFetcher.to_index` will force data download on every call, while the :meth:`DataFetcher.load` method will keep data in memory in the :attr:`DataFetcher.data` property.
+        Note that the :meth:`DataFetcher.to_xarray` and :meth:`DataFetcher.to_index` will force data download on every call, while the :meth:`DataFetcher.load` method will keep data in memory in the :attr:`DataFetcher.data` and :attr:`DataFetcher.index` properties.

     .. tab:: 4 Viz data